This post is about why your emotions are strongest at night.

-As scientists learn more about the function of our brains and why we have different moods, it becomes clear as to why we have certain emotions running through your head before we go to sleep.
+As scientists learn more about the function of our brains and why we have different moods, it becomes clear as to why we have certain emotions running through our heads before we go to sleep.
 Following are some of those reasons and what you can do to get a better night’s sleep.

 1. You are sleep deprived.

 It’s normal to feel sad, anxious, or worried when we’re sleep deprived (or stressed), but why does this happen?
-Why do our brains go into overdrive as soon as we lie down?
+Why do our brains go into overdrive as soon as we lay down?

 2. It’s when there are fewer distractions.